-By the willful act of taking up membership of the group/Association every member covenants and shall be deemed to covenant with the group and its other farmers present and future to honor and abide by the constitution of the group as adopted and as shall be dully amended from time to time.
+By the willful act of taking up membership of the group/Association every member covenants and shall be deemed to covenant with the group and its other youth/vulnerable families present and future to honor and abide by the constitution of the group as adopted and as shall be dully amended from time to time.

-We the several farmers, whose names and address are subscribed hereto are desirous of being formed into an Association in pursuance of these Articles of Association which is our constitution.
+We the several youth/vulnerable families, whose names and address are subscribed hereto are desirous of being formed into an Association in pursuance of these Articles of Association which is our constitution.